 Traditional training methods like flat PowerPoint presentations, stale video courses, and long in-person seminars do little but bore managers and waste their time.
 These generic training materials are particularly unappealing to millennials, who now make up the bulk of new managers.

-This sickly approach to training is a problem because good managers play a huge role in the happiness and productivity of their employees.
-But most existing training does nothing to teach the advanced organizational and interpersonal skills managers need to succeed.
+This sickly approach to training is a problem because good managers play a huge role in the happiness and productivity of their employees and increase overall employee retention.
+But most existing professional development training does nothing to teach the advanced organizational and interpersonal skills managers need to succeed in their new role.

 Then COVID struck, and the problem went from bad to worse.
 COVID has been a catalyst for remote work, prompting businesses worldwide to move their operations online.
 Many of those workers will never return to the physical office.
 This rapid change creates a host of new challenges for managers who may never have received effective management training to begin with.
 Now is when managers need to lean on their training the most, but that training is simply not there.

 This sounds bleak, but it’s not too late to turn things around.
 To stay afloat in these turbulent times, companies need to re-invent their manager training programs to address remote managers’ needs and concerns.

 If you’ve ever had a terrible manager, you know firsthand its harsh effect on employee morale.
 Great managers fuel loyalty, whereas employees who dislike their manager are four times more likely to leave.